KayChansiri/research-methods-in-the-age-of-ai/docs/labs/week-03-python.md

 Give me one hint, but do not rewrite the full solution.
 ```

 After the code works, ask AI to add one final unindented line that reports `Search finished`.
-Verify that it appears once, after all matching headlines.
+Verify that it appears once, after all matching comments.

 ---